placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `privateDnsZoneIds`

- Existing Private DNS Zone resource IDs per service; provide to reuse, or leave empty to create.
+Existing Private DNS Zone resource IDs per service.
+Required if networkIsolation is true and you plan to reuse existing zones for any service.

 - Required: No
 - Type: object